 As you may have guessed, a 3-wheel walker has three wheels.
 But instead of the conventional rectangular shape you find with traditional walkers, 3-wheel rollators have a triangular shape.

-The triangular shape allows the walker to fit in a wider range of spaces, and most models can be folded for easy transport.
+The triangular shape is much more maneuverable.
+It allows the walker to fit in a wider range of spaces.
+Many models can even be folded for easy transport and storage.

 The Benefits of 3-Wheel Walkers